- Business Mentorship Network Overview

 If you have a mentor in mind already, you may indicate this on your application and we will follow up with that mentor on your behalf.
 We cannot guarantee that a mentorship match will be made with this mentor, but your suggestion will be taken into consideration.

-Applications for a new cohort open October 1st with a deadline for submission early November.
+Applications for a new cohort open October 1st with a deadline for submission by Oct 31st.
 The matches are made over the course of November and December.
 The mentorship meetings will begin as soon as matches are confirmed, either in December or January of the following year.
 A majority of the mentorship hours are spent together over the late winter and into early spring with meetings once a week.

 Following the farmer calendar, the meeting schedule is negotiated between mentor and mentee to best fit their production timelines and availability.
 In the busy summer months, contact often shifts to periodic check-ins and focused problem solving so both mentor and mentee may focus on the operation of their farm businesses.
 In the fall, mentors will support mentees to reflect on their season and integrate lessons learned.
 The formal mentorship is complete by November, with mentee follow-up components wrapped by the end of December.

-The webinar series will run once a week mid January to the end of February.
+The webinar series will run once a week beginning end of November to the end of January.
 Mentees will be supported to submit a blog in March and again in September / October.
 Kitchen Table Conversations will begin in April and run through to September.
 Final program evaluations will be due by mid December.
 Down the road Young Agrarians will be in touch with a survey tool, to see how you are doing over the long-term.

 As there is generally more interest in the program than we can support, we are unfortunately not able to accept every applicant into the program.
 If your application is unsuccessful, you will be notified by a BMN Coordinator.
 Please don’t be discouraged.
 Sometimes the difference between a successful application and an unsuccessful one is an additional season of experience, so we encourage you to reapply next year!